oyalgin/DemoCommisionCalculate/README.md

 # DemoCommisionCalculate

 DemoCommisionCalculate is a Springboot applicaton which is conducted as a console application.
-In every 10 seconds Application pulls orders which is kept in Orders.txt file. then calculates commmission fee by calling this api https://api-rate.fanatest.workers.dev/?price=?
+In every 10 seconds Application pulls orders kept in Orders.txt file. then calculates commmission fee by calling this api https://api-rate.fanatest.workers.dev/?price=?

 Orders file includes 1000 records which should be processed in 100 seconds by scheduled task in this application.